JamiesonLabUTSW/llms-in-action-2025-share/01-Foundations/llm-platform-cheatsheet.md

   - **Automatic Memory & Personalization**: Retains project details, user preferences, and past interactions to provide tailored assistance.
   - **Massive Context Window**: Can process up to 200,000 tokens, making it ideal for analyzing large codebases or lengthy documents.
 - **Things to Note**:
+  - **Subscription Tiers (Pro)**: The free version has strict message limits that reset every few hours.
+The Pro tier offers at least 5x more usage, which is essential for heavy use (e.g., analyzing large documents).
+This is where costs can add up.
   - Built on a "Constitutional AI" philosophy to be helpful, harmless, and honest.
-  - Can be expensive; it's easy to burn through paid credits with large projects.
 - **Link**: [claude.ai](https://claude.ai/)

 ---

 ### 3. Google AI Studio (Primary Course Tool)

-- **Core Idea**: A free, powerful, and developer-friendly platform that exposes more of the underlying model controls.
+- **Core Idea**: A free, powerful, and developer-friendly platform that exposes more of the underlying model controls and is designed for a fast path from prompt to production.
-- **Key Models**:
+- **Key Models (as of late 2025)**:
-  - **Gemini 1.5 Pro**: The primary model for this course; powerful, with excellent reasoning and a large context window.
+  - **Gemini 2.5 Pro**: The primary model for this course; powerful, with excellent reasoning and a large context window.
-  - **Gemini 1.5 Flash**: A faster, lighter version for less complex tasks.
+  - **Gemini 2.5 Flash**: An updated, faster, lighter option optimized for speed and efficiency.
 - **Standout Features**:
+  - **One-click Cloud Run publishing**: Easily deploy AI applications directly from the studio.
+  - **Google Maps Grounding**: Allows the model to integrate live, real-world data from Google Maps into its responses.
+  - **Playground Overhaul**: Features a unified UI and a "Compare Mode" for testing models side-by-side.
   - **Parameter Control**: Easily adjust `Temperature`, `Top-P`, `Top-K`, and `Max output tokens` to see how they affect model output.
-  - **Grounding**: Can connect to Google Search to ground its responses in real-time web data.
-  - **Structured Outputs**: Tools to force the model to generate output in specific formats like JSON.
 - **Things to Note**:
-  - The interface is organized by "prompts" rather than a single continuous chat, which encourages experimentation.
+  - The interface is organized by "prompts" but has been revamped to better support building and deploying full applications.
 - **Link**: [aistudio.google.com](https://aistudio.google.com/)

 ---

 ### 4. Grok (from xAI)

-- **Core Idea**: An LLM with a distinct, often humorous personality, integrated directly with real-time data from X (formerly Twitter).
+- **Core Idea**: An LLM with a distinct, often humorous personality, integrated directly with real-time data from the X platform.
+- **Key Models (as of late 2025)**:
+  - **Grok 4**: The flagship model, with variants like **Grok 4 Heavy** for complex reasoning and **Grok 4 Fast** for speed.
 - **Standout Features**:
   - **Real-Time X Data**: Can provide summaries and insights based on current conversations happening on X.
-  - **Unique Personality**: Designed to be more conversational and less filtered than other models.
-  - **"Fun Mode" vs. "Regular Mode"**: Can switch between a more witty or a more straightforward personality.
+  - **Text-to-Video Generation**: Can generate short videos (6-15 seconds) with synchronized audio from text prompts.
+  - **Customizable AI Companions**: Offers a range of AI personalities that users can interact with.
 - **Things to Note**:
   - Requires a premium X subscription to access.
+Its personality can be more "spicy" or unfiltered than other models.
 - **Link**: [grok.x.ai](https://grok.x.ai/)

 ---